Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 Number of events 4 8 16

 This dataset is a generic realization of data from the first stage in a design with binary endpoint under the input assumption of having a \(50\%\) rate reduction in the treatment groups given \(\pi_2=0.1\).
-The highest index (\(3\)) corresponds with the events occurred in the control group and with the underlying sample sizes, respectively.
-The other indices represent active treatment groups.
-Data here is chosen such that one can see lower event rates in the active treatment groups.
-Note the slight imbalances in sample sizes, which might occur due to dropouts or recruitment issues.
+The highest index (\(3\)) corresponds with the events and sample size of the control group.
+The indices \(1\) and \(2\) represent the active treatment groups.
+The data here is chosen such that one can see lower event rates in the active treatment groups.
+Note the slight imbalances in sample sizes, which may occur due to dropouts or recruitment issues.

-Actual analysis of the first stage using Simes as intersection test goes as follows:
+The analysis of the first stage using Simes as intersection test is performed as follows:

 results_1 <- getAnalysisResults(